joeygaitan/joeygaitan/README.md

 ### Welcome to my Github 👋
 ![Total Visits](https://visitor-badge.glitch.me/badge?page_id=page.id)

-- 🔭 currently working on a free introduction to chemistry website and game engine
+- 🔭 working on a free introduction to chemistry website and game engine
 - 🌱 Currently learning multivariable calculus, linear algebra, and graph theory
 - 👯 I’m looking to collaborate on anything game development
 - 🤔 I’m looking for help with sdl2 and openGL